We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Swiss people and society

 There are four official languages in Switzerland.
-Because the population is predominantly of German ethnic origin, Swiss-German is widely spoken.
-In fact, some 62% of the population speak it.
+Swiss-German is the most common language – in fact, some 62% of the population speak it.
 At 22.8%, French is the second most widely spoken language, followed by Italian which accounts for 8%.
 Although it is an official language, only 0.5% of the Swiss population speaks Romansh.
-A further 22.7% speak other languages.
-This actually increased from 18.9% in 2010, which was largely due to increasing immigration.
+A further 23% speak other languages.
+This figure has increased from 19.3% in 2010, largely due to increasing immigration.

 Just like languages, there are many different religions in Switzerland.
-Although 35.% of the population are Roman Catholics, a further 23.1% are affiliated with Protestant or Reformed Churches.
-Atheism is also common, with 27.8% of Swiss people considering themselves non-religious.
-There are also Jews, Buddhists, and Hindus in the country, although these religions account for less than 3% of the total population.
+Although 38% of the population are Roman Catholics, a further 25% are affiliated with Protestant or Reformed Churches.
+Atheism is also common, with 24% of Swiss people considering themselves non-religious.
+Jews, Buddhists, and Hindus account for less than 3% of the total population.

 Notably, Swiss society is also largely patriarchal.
 In fact, because of the dominance of men in societal roles, women only gained the right to vote in 1971.
-In addition, nearly twice as many men as women go on to tertiary education.
-That said, women still earn nearly 26% less than men.
-Nuclear families are still very common throughout Switzerland, although other family models have become more acceptable since the 1980s.
+Women still earn 11% less than men for the same job.
+Nuclear families are also still very common throughout Switzerland, although other family models have become more acceptable since the 1980s.

 Swiss lifestyle and culture

 The Swiss love to take advantage of the wealth of nature on their doorstep.
 As such, many residents spend their free time exploring the great outdoors.
-They might go hiking in the mountains in spring, swim the many rivers and lakes in summer, and hit the ski slopes in winter.
-Another popular past-time is visiting badis, which are basically Swiss bathhouses.
-There are various types to take a dip in, including outdoor badis in summer, indoor badis in winter, and mineral badis to soothe aching muscles.
+They might go hiking in the mountains in spring, swim in the many rivers and lakes in summer, and hit the ski slopes in winter.
+Another popular activity is visiting badis, which are essentially Swiss bathhouses.
+There are various types of badis to take a dip in, including outdoor badis in summer, indoor badis in winter, and mineral badis to soothe aching muscles.

-The country also boasts a surprisingly rich heritage of literature.
-Of course, most people probably remember Heidi, the popular children’s book character who lives in the Swiss Alps with her grandfather.
+The country also boasts an extensive literary heritage.
+Most people associate Switzerland with Heidi, the popular children’s book character who lives in the Swiss Alps with her grandfather.
 However, the world of Swiss literature goes far beyond this.

 In fact, philosopher and writer Jean-Jacques Rousseau was born in Geneva, while Germaine de Stael came from a Genevan family, and her husband Benjamin Constant was from Lausanne.
 Similarly, Biel-born Robert Walser was a pioneer of modernist literature.